 - 12. Turn only the BLUE, GREEN, and WHITE valve handles so they are at a 45° angle for 10 seconds (Fig 3).
 The pump should still be ON. - 13.
 Turn the water pump OFF with the switch on the utility center panel. - 14.
 Return the BLUE, GREEN & WHITE valve handles to the WINTERIZE positions. - 15.
-Remove hose & container from the City Water Fill inlet.
+Remove hose and container from the City Water Fill inlet.
 Put the cap back on the City Water Fill inlet.
-Leave the valves in WINTERIZE position.

-- 16. Pour 1 cup of RV antifreeze into any/all drain P traps (sinks, Fig 3: Set 3 valves to 45° & bathtub). - 17.
+Leave the valves in WINTERIZE position. - 16.
+Pour 1 cup of RV antifreeze into any/all drain P traps (sinks and bathtub). - 17.
 Wipe any RV antifreeze out of the sinks, shower (or tub), toilet, washing machine tub, & dishwasher tub with a soft, dry cloth.